About

 Me: Bummer dude.
 What type of Bob do you have?

 Self: As things stand now I have "Michelle's Disease".
 Yup me an Lou Gherig, way to go Rusty.
 I don't fit anywhere.
 I don't meet the current criteria for POTS, NCS or the other main subtypes.
 I have a little bit from each of the subtypes, the Heinz Variety form of Dysautonomia, if you will.
-I do have OI (Orthostatic Intolerance) which is just a fancy way of saying standing up is a bitch and my body is much happier in the horizontal.
+I do have OI (Orthostatic Intolerance) which is just a fancy way of saying standing up is a difficult and my body is much happier in the horizontal.
 Gravity, the Moriarty to my Holmes.
 I also have a delightful collection of other symptoms and diagnoses, because a girl can't have just one major illness to deal with.
-Last year I found out it is due to a progressive neuropathy that is slowly (well actually not all that slowly) waging war on my body.
-It does have bonuses like I no longer feel it when I burn my arm on steam on a pot.
+A neuropathy that is slowly (well actually not all that slowly) waging war on my body.
+It does have bonuses like I no longer feel it when I burn my arm on steam from a pot.
 Though it can be a bummer like I don't feel my arm when I burn it on steam from a pot.
 Woo Hoo!

 Me: I've heard you call it 'Yellow Wiggle Syndrome', why is that?

 Self: Greg Page, aka the Yellow Wiggle, is the most famous Bob patient.
 He had to quit The Wiggles when his form of Bob became so severe.
 It actually helped legitimize the disorder for many of us.
 I.E. If Greg Page had to quit it must be a serious illness.
-Luckily he's got better management of his symptoms and has donned the yellow skivvy once more.
+Luckily he has better management of his symptoms and has donned the yellow skivvy once more.
+Sadly, not all of us are that lucky.

 Me: Anything else you want to let the world know?